 Surface plasmon resonance assay

 The 20 compounds short-listed by analysis of docking were procured from National Cancer Institute (NCI) at Bethesda, USA.
 Five out of 20 compounds exhibited a robust interaction with SOD1 (Figure 2(A)).
 Compound Lig9 presented the best binding interaction.
-Analysis of the binding efficiency of Lig9 with SOD1 was performed through surface plasmon resonance (SPR) assays in BIAcore.
+Analysis of the binding efficiency of Lig9 with SOD1 was performed through surface plasmon resonance (SPR) assays.
 For SPR analysis, different concentrations of Lig9 were used which yielded concentration-dependent binding as expected (not shown).
 The binding efficiency was compared between wild SOD1 and W32A mutant of SOD1 (Figure 2(B)).
 To check the W32 interaction with Lig9 both SOD1 and W32A were immobilized to a sensor chip and the on and off rates for ligand binding were recorded on a BIAcore 3000.
 The recorded sensorgrams show that Lig9 interaction efficiency with the wild-type SOD1 protein is high compared to the W32A mutant (Figure 2(B)).

 Crystal structure of the SOD1–Lig9 complex

 The five compounds, short-listed from the SPR assay, were used for X-ray studies.
-The high-resolution X-ray diffraction data for the soaked crystals corresponding to these five compounds were collected and their structures determined by molecular replacement (not shown).
+High-resolution X-ray diffraction data from crystals soaked with these five compounds were collected and their structures determined by molecular replacement.
 The SOD1-Lig9 complex, diffracted to 2.5 Å resolution, was crystallized in the C2221 space group with five SOD1 dimers and one ligand in the asymmetric unit.
 Chain G of this crystal structure has no visible electron density corresponding to the loop IV (aa: 67-79) and loop VII (aa: 126-141) regions.
 This may be due to the absence of Zn ion in this chain.
-Although the Cu2+ ion is missing in the complex, the overall tertiary structure of the complex is very similar to the known typical SOD1 homodimer (Parge et al., 1992).
+Although the Cu ion is missing in the complex, the overall tertiary structure of the complex is very similar to the known typical SOD1 homodimer (Parge et al., 1992).
 The crystallographic and refinement data are summarized in Table 2.

-The Lig9 molecule binds on the interface formed by the chain F (of EF dimer) and the chain I (of IJ dimer) (Figure 3(A) and (B)).
+The Lig9 molecule binds on the interface formed by chain F (of EF dimer) and chain I (of IJ dimer) (Figure 3(A) and (B)).
 Electron density for the ligand, Lig9 (NSC127133) was clearly visible in the difference Fourier map (Figure 3(C)).
 The phenanthridinone moiety and the indole ring of Trp32 (chain F) creates  interactions between them.
 It successfully camouflages the tryptophan moiety of SOD1.
 In addition, intermolecular hydrophilic interactions are also observed between O29 atom of Lig9 and the backbone N atom of Ile99 (Figure 3(D)).
-The Glu100 residue contributes  – cationic interaction with phenyl-benzoic acid group of Lig9.
+Glu100 residue contributes a  – cationic interaction with phenyl-benzoic acid group of Lig9.
 Water molecules bridge the hydroxy atom of the phenanthridinone moiety and Asp96.
-The carboxyl oxygen near the phenyl moiety of Lig9 interacts very closely to form hydrogen bond with Ser988 of SOD1.
+The carboxyl oxygen near the phenyl moiety of Lig9 interacts very closely to form a hydrogen bond with Ser988 of SOD1.
 The phenyl group lays sandwiched between the residues Lys30, Glu100 and Ser98.
-The crystallographic structure, where we can find significant ligand and protein interactions, correlates well with the SPR analysis.
-When compared the docked pose of Lig9 with the crystal structure, the position of phenanthridinone moiety is nearly same in both the cases; however, the position of carbamoyl linker and phenyl-benzoic acid groups are quite different between the docked and crystal structures (Suppl.
+The crystallographic structure, where we can find significant ligand and protein interactions, correlates well with our SPR analysis.
+When comparing the docked pose of Lig9 and its crystal structure, the position of the phenanthridinone moiety is very similar.
+However, the position of carbamoyl linker and phenyl-benzoic acid groups are quite different between the docked and crystal structures (Suppl.
 Figure S1).

 MD analysis of the wild-type and W32A SOD1 in complex with Lig9